 This was actually intended to be a full story, with the one-shot itself being the first chapter, but I'd already been considering returning to Regaining Hope at that point, and later I actually had another idea for year 5 that ultimately never went anywhere, so I decided to leave this as a one-shot.
 The offer is still open: if anyone wants to write a story which follows these two, feel free.
 There are a lot of possibilities, I think.

 At some point, I think in 2013, I began writing a non-boy who lived story called When Worlds Collide, where Harry was left with the Dursleys a week after Voldemort's attack and didn't learn about magic or his family until twenty years later, when he inadvertently ran into his eighteen year old sister at a coffee shop.
-My version of Harry had actually been fully adopted by the Dursleys, though only Petunia ever got on with him, and didn't receive a Hogwarts letter, though he had bursts of accidental magic as a child which eventually tapered off.
-About a year after I'd begun, I came up with some of the ideas I used in Negligentia, and I eventually gave up on WWC and began Negligentia in earnest.
-I may continue and post WWC at some point in future.
+About a year after I'd begun, I came up with some of the ideas I used in Negligentia, and I eventually gave up on When Worlds Collide and began Negligentia in earnest.
+I may continue and post When Worlds Collide at some point in future.
 We'll see.

 9. Negligentia: Absque